IEEE Transactions on Communications,

 vol. 68, no. 3, Mar.
 2020, pp. 1581-1592, DOI 10.1109/TCOMM.2019.2961332.

 One of the top 50 most accessed articles

-as well as January and February 2021, among all articles published in the IEEE Transactions on Communications
+two months so far in 2022 (Mar. and Apr.) among all articles published in the IEEE Transactions on Communications

 Deep Reinforcement Learning for 5G Networks: Joint Beamforming, Power Control, and Interference Coordination

 The fifth generation of wireless communications (5G) promises massive

 increases in traffic volume and data rates, as well as improved reliability